 You can also make these as frozen banana pops.
 Just cut a banana in half, stick a popsicle stick in it, roll it in melted chocolate and then a topping like chopped peanuts or walnuts place on a wax paper-covered pan and let set in the freezer.

 This another favourite of mine for a simple and tasty dessert.
-Slice a Dole Banana into one inch pieces and place on a plate.
+Slice a banana into one inch pieces and place on a plate.
 Top each piece with a dollop of almond butter, a raisin or two and a few dairy-free chocolate chips.
 To take this next level, add a few pieces of coconut bacon to each crown!
 Serious yum.

-8. Sliced Banana with Coconut Whipped Cream and Toasted Coconut
+8. Sliced Banana with Coconut

 Banana and coconut are a match made in banana heaven.
 To elevate a bowl of sliced bananas, place a can of coconut milk the in the fridge overnight.
 In the morning, open it up and scoop the thick cream off the top and into a bowl.
 Using a fork, whip the cream vigorously until it’s nice and fluffy then fold in a little maple syrup to sweeten it.
 That’s your coconut whipped cream!